ialexryan/threedots/README.md

 # threedots
+DEPRECATED IN FAVOR OF http://github.com/ialexryan/threedots-electron

 Unofficial OS X desktop app for Asana using WKWebView.
-DEPRECATED IN FAVOR OF threedots-electron